A holiday to Burma in 12 days will takes you to explore prominent religious sites as well as the golden land’s most well-known tourist attractions.

-Day dedicated to explore Inle lake, the turquoise of Shan highland by boat.
-20 km long, this lake whose name means “lake of 4 villages” is home to Inthas people that built villages with houses on stilts on the water.
-You will take part in a boat trip through charming traditional villages and lush floating farms, soak up the atmosphere as well as explore the authentic life activities of the local including unique way of rowing and techniques of growing early crops (eg. tomatoes, lettuces, pumpkins).
+Day dedicated to explore Inle Lake, the tranquil setting of Shan highland by boat.
+20 km long, its name means “lake of 4 villages” is home to Inthas people that built houses on stilts above the water.
+Boat trip in Inle is amongst top things to do in Burma, which will take you through charming traditional villages and lush floating gardens, soak up the atmosphere as well as explore the authentic life activities of the local including unique way of rowing and techniques of growing early crops (including tomatoes, lettuces, pumpkins).

 Overnight at the hotel in Inle.